andrewhessler/paint-by-algo/THOUGHTS.md

 Should something like `CurrentTile` be on a timer or at least deduping?
 We'll see if it causes issues.
 For now we have some local deduping in like `TileAnimation`, but should probably store previous_current locally and dedupe.

-Okay, deduping `CurrentTileEvent`s, I swear I'll actually do the pathfinding now.
+Okay, deduping `CurrentTileEvent`s done, I swear I'll actually do the pathfinding now.
 I'm going to let each algorithm read a collection of `Tile`s directly and spit out visit/checked with id.